The Brown Legal History Workshop is Back!

 The Brown Legal History Workshop offers a regular forum for faculty, visiting scholars, postdoctoral fellows, and graduate students at Brown University to share ideas engaging the law and legal history—broadly construed and unrestricted by geography, chronology, or discipline.
 Our workshop originated from observations that there are a number of scholars and doctoral students at Brown interested in law, legal history, and legal sources across departments, but there was no venue to bring all of us together into an intellectual community with common interests.

 The format and climate of our workshop is now celebrated to be “informal but engaged.”
-Our goal is to use one another’s work-in-progress or research questions to generate discussions of interest to all but of particular help to an individual presenter.
+Our goal is to use one another’s work-in-progress or research questions to generate discussions of interest to all but of particular help to an individual author.
 There is no requirement that participants categorize themselves as “legal historians” or “legal scholars”, as such.
 Rather, our workshop serves as a low-risk incubator for ideas and the sharing of expertise in a productive and boundary-pushing way that could eventually impact the study of law and legal history at large.

 How It Works